 Our hope is that as we continue to grow, the technology driven nature of our business model means that we continue to become more and more efficient.
 In turn, this translates to stronger and stronger returns.

 Bright Future In Real Estate

 Thanks to Ben for sharing his thoughts on Fundrise’s value proposition and his outlook for 2021 and beyond.
+Hopefully this Fundrise overview has given you more confidence in the platform.
 I’m looking forward to the world getting back to normal!